 Queen Elizabeth 2 & Queen Mary 2

-Following the successful refurbishment of legendary Ocean Liner QUEEN ELIZABETH 2, Robert Tillberg was appointed to another highly prestigious project, the design a new ocean liner and flagship for Cunard Ltd.
+Following the successful refurbishment of legendary Ocean Liner QUEEN ELIZABETH 2, founder of TDoS, Robert Tillberg was appointed to another highly prestigious project, the design a new ocean liner and flagship for Cunard Ltd.

 Marking the pinnacle of Tillberg’s career, the new liner was was officially named in January 2004 – again by Queen Elizabeth II.